 Not do you, but how much.
 I tell them that I am not that cool.
 Not that kind of writer, I write children’s plays after all.

 It doesn’t matter what kind of writer I am because the conclusion is it’s all in my head.
 The doctor actually says “it’s all in your head.”
-The worst fear of any Avoidant Personality Disorder sufferer.
+The worst fear of any mentally ill persons.
 That’s when I start to apologize to John for the unnecessary hospital trip.
 John says that’s bullshit and we should sue.
 But he doesn’t do medical malpractice, he’s not that kind of lawyer.
 When they finally decide to keep me overnight just to be sure it’s not something worse, we let the “all in your head” comments go.

 Eventually it stops.
 Without warning.
 The next morning when they let me go, they say that it was dehydration, with a potassium deficiency.
 John and I accept this because we are just happy it’s gone.